athensresearch/athens/README.self-hosted.md

 (reset)
 ```

-**Clean the Datahike DB**
+**Clean the Fluree DB**

 Stop the Self-Hosted server. [ctrl+c] if using `yarn server` or [ctrl+d] if repl.
-By default Datahike DB is stored in `/tmp/exmaple`, remove this forlder
+By default Fluree DB is stored in `./athens-data/fluree`, remove this folder,
-start the srever and Bob's your unkle.
+start the server and Bob's your unkle.

 ## Docker